chloeekk/chloeekk.github.io/posts/search-engine-marketing-cost/index.md

-# SEM Advertising Costs Fully Explained: Self-Managed vs. Hiring an Agency – How to Choose?
+# SEM Advertising: Self-Managed vs. Hiring an Agency – How to Choose?

 Search Engine Marketing (SEM) refers to strategies and tools that enhance a brand's visibility in search engine results, thereby attracting more traffic and potential customers.
 Imagine your target audience searching online for information related to your product or service, and your brand appears at the top of the search results—this significantly increases the chances of users clicking through to your website.